 We list some of the best protein foods for building serious size (not necessarily in order of importance).
 Get acquainted with high quality protein sources that will keep your body in a high anabolic state.

-A single cooked egg can feed your body with 6 grams of high bioavailability protein.
-It also contains a good amount of healthy fats that help contribute to hormone production and overall health.
+A single cooked egg can feed your body with 6 grams of high bioavailable protein.
+It also contains a good amount of healthy fats and healthy cholesterol that help contributes to hormone production and overall health.
 Eggs are also packed with a full range of vitamins, minerals and powerful carotenoids such as lutein and zeaxanthin.
 So next time you shop for eggs, pick up 12 rather than six!

 Besides being a good source of protein (average 8 g / 100g), beans are also a great source of fiber, which can help you feeling satiated for longer.
 Additionally they’re also easy to combine with other foods such as rice or potatoes and can equally be added to soups or salads.
 Reap the rewards by adding more beans to your diet.

 Cheese is a practical way of adding protein to your meals.
 Cottage and parmesan cheeses are among the best options available.
 Depending on the brand, 100 g of parmesan cheese can provide you with 30 to 40 grams of protein.
 One hundred grams of cottage cheese can provide you with 10 to 13 grams of protein.
 You can easily add it to your protein shakes or desserts.
 Little effort, high reward.